FoundationDB/fdb-document-layer/docs/known-differences.md

 #### Sessions
 MongoDB® has introduced sessions in v3.6.
 The Document Layer doesn't support sessions yet.
-Sessions in MongoDB® enable better consistency guarentees.
+Sessions in MongoDB® enable better consistency guarantees.
-It's important to note that, even though the Document Layer doesn't support sessions, it has better consistency guarentees by default due to FoundationDB backend.
+It's important to note that, even though the Document Layer doesn't support sessions, it has better consistency guarantees by default due to FoundationDB backend.

 #### Oplog (Change Streams)